Dental Crown and Bridge

 Fractured Porcelain:

 the crown are intact.
-Some people elect to replace crowns
+Some people choose to replace their crown

-when this happens if there is an esthetic concern, or if
+when this happens if esthetic is theirconcern or if

 Denture